 This blog series discusses the use of value management to develop and implement business initiatives (programs and projects) that are well aligned with the strategy, deliver benefits and are achievable.
 In the previous blogs we talked about the concept of value and how to measure value.
-In this final blog of the series we will explore the actual process of value generation and you can learn more about value at our Making Sense of Value event on 20th November.
+In this final blog of the series we will explore the actual process of value generation.

 Value realisation is only possible if benefits are achieved, therefore the continuous monitoring of both alignment with strategic objectives and achievability of the initiative are essential to realising value.
 Value management is based on the balance of alignment and achievability and offers a robust method to combine benefits realisation with risk management to ensure that initiatives undertaken will not only fulfil stakeholder’s expectations, but also be realistic in regards of available capabilities.